da667/Autosuricata/readme.md

 I'll get into the details of what this script does in a little bit.

 ## Supported Operating Systems
-As of right now, Autosuricata is supported on Ubuntu 20.04 and 18.04.
+As of right now, Autosuricata is supported on Ubuntu 22.04, 24.04, and Debian 13.
 This script is entirely built off of Suricata's read the docs documentation and recommendations.

 https://suricata.readthedocs.io